hellocoop/packages/core/README.md

 # Hellō Core Package

-A colletion of conveninience functions for integrating Hellō
+A collection of Node.js helper functions for integrating Hellō

 ## Installation
 ```bash